fahad7169/Aora1/README.md

 ### Step 3: Set Up Environment Variables
 1: Create a ```.env``` file in the root directory.

-2: Add your Appwrite API keys to the file:Create same as .env.example
+2: Add your Appwrite API keys to the file: Create same as .env.example

 ### Step 4: Set Up Appwrite Database
 1: Log in to [Appwrite](https://appwrite.io/) and create a new project.

 2: Create a database with the following collections and attributes:
 #### Collections:
 1: **savedVideos**